 Cannabis is likely to be legalized for recreational use in 2018, with the election of Governor Phil Murphy, which very likely could lead to a supply issue for medical patients, as recreational use will be creating a much larger demand on an already strained dispensary inventory.

-Many throughout the state are very excited for legalization considering Murphy won by a landslide mainly due to his campaigning openly about legalizing cannabis for recreational use if he were to be elected.
-Nationwide, cannabis legalization is favored by over 61% of the population.
+Many throughout the state are very excited about legalization, considering Murphy won by a landslide mainly due to his campaigning for legalizing cannabis for recreational use if he were elected.